hiranosasuke/availity-registration-form/README.md

 ### Front-end

-Navigate into the web-ui folder.
+- Navigate into the web-ui folder.
 Run `npm i` and then run `ng serve`
+- In order to utilize the CSV Parser page, please have this C# application running also (https://github.com/hiranosasuke/availity-csv)

 ### Back-end